 Users can customize their preferences on the settings page.
 For instance, they can toggle notifications on/off and set specific thresholds.

 After completing the design of the project watchlist, I shifted focus to the wallet watchlist.
+Leveraging the experience from the first watchlist, I followed a similar design process.

 I collaborated with team members to update the new components introduced by the first watchlist into the design system, then applied them to the wallet watchlist to ensure consistency across all watchlists.